Thornton pitches 6 shutout innings, Jays beat Orioles 6-1

 Baltimore’s three game winning streak was snapped as the Orioles failed to match their season-best mark, a four-game run from Match 30 to April 2.
 Like the one that ended Sunday, that streak also included two victories over Toronto.

+“You win a series on the road, you can’t be disappointed about that,” Orioles manager Brandon Hyde said.

 Thornton (3-6) allowed three hits, walked none and struck out five.
 The right-hander won for the first time since June 16 at Houston, when he pitched 6 2/3 scoreless innings against the Astros.
+The win was his first in nine home starts this season.

+Orioles outfielder Trey Mancini went 0 for 3 with a strikeout against Thornton.

+“He hit his spots really well,” Mancini said.
+“His fastball just kind of got on you.
+It definitely plays up.
+On the scoreboard I think it said 92, 93 but it seemed harder than that.
+He dropped the curveball in when he needed to, but he just kind of dominated with the fastball for the most part.”

 Baltimore broke through against Toronto’s bullpen in the seventh when Orioles catcher Chance Sisco homered on the third pitch he saw from right-hander David Phelps.
 The homer was Sisco’s sixth.